 Nov.
 11 “A little later Janet could not get home, no cars running [streetcars] or cabs.
 Jan had dreadful time to finally get to depot, nearly frozen, train left at 8:30, arrived at 2 AM, walked to office, slept there, Crowds everywhere.”

 Nov.
 12 “Turned bitter cold.
 A dreadful night to live thru yesterday, worry about Janet, could not get long distance call through.
 Worst storm of history, 50 people killed in Minn., most frozen, we slowly digging out heavy drifts in yard.
 People stayed downtown & slept everywhere in depots, stores, factories, etc, drifts 20 feet in some places, slow in getting dug out.
 Janet weathered storm all right without getting cold.”

 The storm left almost 17 inches of snow and brought below zero temperatures that matched mid-January earlier in the year.
-Contrary wise Christmas was the warmest in 18 years - 35 to 41 degrees.
+Contrary-wise Christmas was the warmest in 18 years - 35 to 41 degrees.
 There were several more significant snowfalls before the end of 1940, but then that was it.
 It was warm and raining on New Years Day (1).
 Mild temperatures until mid-February when it became significantly colder than average.
-Martha noted that on Feb.
-12 “weather like Spring, raining hard.”
-Then on Feb.
-18 - “19 below in the evening, 24 below in AM on Feb.
-19.”
-But by March 1 - “Mild weather lamb like, warm and slushy everywhere.
+Martha noted that on February 12 “weather like Spring, raining hard.”
+Then on February 18 - “19 below in the evening, 24 below in AM on February 19.”
+But by March 1 - “Mild weather lamb like, warm and slushy everywhere."
 On March 16 she noted that there had been a powerful storm with 85 mile per hour winds at Duluth and 81 died.

 The Crones made occasional visits to the “woods” during the winter months.
 This term referred to their newly constructed cabin in the area of Cedar Creek Bog east of Bethel MN.